-Existing Cumulative 2040 Land Use Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 157 Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 157 Households (Residential) 17.2 14.6 6.4 16.1 13.7 5.6 Employment (Retail) 14.9 12.6 9.3 14.6 12.4 9.5
+Existing Cumulative 2040 Land Use Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 631 Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 631 Households (Residential) 17.2 14.6 2.2 16.1 13.7 1.8

 A project would have a significant effect on the environment if it would cause substantial additional VMT.
 The State Office of Planning and Research's (OPR) Revised Proposal on Updates to the CEQA Guidelines on Evaluating Transportation Impacts in CEQA ("proposed transportation impact guidelines") recommends screening criteria to identify types, characteristics, or locations of projects that would not result in significant impacts to VMT.
 If a project meets one of the three screening criteria provided (Map-Based Screening, Small Projects, and Proximity to Transit Stations), then it is presumed that VMT impacts would be less than significant for the project and a detailed VMT analysis is not required.
-Map-Based Screening is used to determine if a project site is located within a transportation analysis zone that
+Map-Based Screening is used to determine if a project site is located within a transportation analysis zone that exhibits low levels of VMT; Small Projects are projects that would generate fewer than 100 vehicle trips per day; and the Proximity to Transit Stations criterion includes projects that are within a half mile of an

-&lt;sup>9 To state another way: a tour-based assessment of VMT at a retail site would consider the VMT for all trips in the tour, for any tour with a stop at the retail site.
+&lt;sup>12 To state another way: a tour-based assessment of VMT at a retail site would consider the VMT for all trips in the tour, for any tour with a stop at the retail site.
 If a single tour stops at two retail locations, for example, a coffee shop on the way to work and a restaurant on the way back home, then both retail locations would be allotted the total tour VMT.
 A trip-based approach allows us to apportion all retail-related VMT to retail sites without double-counting.

-&lt;sup>10 San Francisco Planning Department, Executive Summary: Resolution Modifying Transportation Impact Analysis, Appendix F, Attachment A, March 3, 2016.
+&lt;sup>13 San Francisco Planning Department, Executive Summary: Resolution Modifying Transportation Impact Analysis, Appendix F, Attachment A, March 3, 2016.

-&lt;sup>11 Includes the VMT generated by the households in the development and averaged across the household population to determine VMT per capita.
+&lt;sup>14 Includes the VMT generated by the households in the development and averaged across the household population to determine VMT per capita.